microsoft/FluidFramework/packages/dds/tree/docs/Shared Tree Philosophy.md

 This can be checked against the "view schema" which defines the types the application is programmed against.
 If they match, the application can safely work on the document as is.
 If they do not match, the application needs to take some corrective action.
-The set of possible corrective actions generally includes raising a compatibility error, updating or adapting the document to a supported format.
+The set of possible corrective actions generally includes raising a compatibility error, updating the document's schema, or adapting the document's content to a supported format.
 In the general case these compatibility fixes can be done in a composable subtree local way, and form a general approach for handling schema evolution.
 This approach is designed to enable separating the portion of the application that deals with compatibility, keeping the main logic of the app as clean as possible, as suggested in [SchemaVersioning](packages/dds/SchemaVersioning.md).